opf/openproject/doc/operation_guides/incoming_emails.md

 #### Watchers

-If you create a work package via e-mail and sent it to another e-mail (to or bcc) OpenProject will search for a user with this user and add it as watcher.
+If you create a work package via e-mail and sent it to another e-mail (to or bcc) OpenProject will search for a user with this e-mail and add it as watcher.

 ### Forum Messages